SSDRC

 If an individual has no back pay or their back pay is less than the maximum amount, the attorney or representative can only collect 25% of whatever back pay is available to the disabled individual and their dependents.
 Sometimes that means nothing if there is no back pay, or a smaller fee for the attorney if there is very little back pay.

-Additionally, some disability attorneys or non-attorney representatives expect that these "other expenses" will be paid whether the individual is approved for disability benefit or not.
+Additionally, some disability attorneys or non-attorney representatives expect that these "other expenses" will be paid whether the individual is approved for disability benefits or not.
 This is why it is extremely important to read any fee agreement prior to signing.
 Fee agreements are legally binding agreements.

-So the fee for representation on a disability claim would be 25% of any back payment or the maximum, whichever is less, plus any agreed upon incidental expenses.
-This is the same if the attorney represents the disabled individual at the initial disability claim through the disability hearing or if the individual waits until their disability hearing to obtain the attorney’s services.
+This is the same if the attorney represents the disabled individual at the initial disability claim through the disability hearing, or if the individual waits until their disability hearing to obtain the attorney's services.

 1. The chances of winning a social security hearing for disability benefits?